chtheodoro/habfuzz/README.md

 All the necessary files to run Habfuzz are included in the program’s folder.
 However, to modify the code, users will need to have a Fortran text editor and a Fortran compiler installed.
 Habfuzz has been developed using:
 •	the Geany text editor (download at www.geany.org)
-•	the GFortran compiler (download at https://gcc.gnu.org/wiki/GFortranBinaries)
+•	the GNU Fortran compiler (download at https://gcc.gnu.org/wiki/GFortranBinaries)
 Therefore, it is advised to install the specific additional software to ensure that Habfuzz is working properly.

 ### 3. Installing